Fortran and Engee integration

 engee.set_param!("fortran_caller/Fortran_is_Here","LibraryDirectories"=>demoroot)

 The call to our procedure is contained in the C Function block, in the output code section.
-Since its input is a pointer, we must pass the addresses of the input signals.
+Since a pointer is applied to its input, we must transmit the addresses of the input signals.

-Additionally, we must add the generated header file and library to the assembly information:
+Additionally, you need to add the generated header file and library to the build information.:

 engee.run(mdl);